Transferring to UNLV

 Transferology is the most specific resource available prior to transferring to give students an idea of how credits may transfer—based on coursework that has been evaluated by UNLV in the past.
 Keep in mind that this resource is not official or comprehensive, although it is constantly being updated.

-To see how your coursework may transfer to UNLV, create a free account (you won’t be spammed!), enter your coursework, search for matches, and filter by state for Nevada.
+To see how your coursework may transfer to UNLV, create a free account (you won't be spammed), enter your coursework in the "Will My Courses Transfer?" tab, search for matches, and filter by state for Nevada.
 You are also encouraged to familiarize yourself with the information below.
 There are additional resources available for students transferring from an NSHE two-year institution.

 Ready to Apply?